epam/ai-dial/docs/Deployment/realtime-analytics.md

 ### Step 4: Prompt Log Collector

-By default, AI DIAL Core uses the external open-source solution [vector.dev](https://vector.dev/) to send **chat completion logs** to storages such as AWS S3, Azure Blob Store, GCP Cloud Storage or any other "sink".
-It is also used to send prompt logs to AI DIAL Analytics Realtime via HTTP.
+By default, AI DIAL Core uses the external open-source solution [vector.dev](https://vector.dev/) as a log collector to send **chat completion logs** to AI DIAL Analytics Realtime via HTTP.
+It can also be used to send it to storages such as AWS S3, Azure Blob Store, GCP Cloud Storage or any other "sink".

 > You can find more details on delivering observability data to an HTTP server in the vector.dev [documentation](https://vector.dev/docs/reference/configuration/sinks/http).

+This is the example of vector.dev configuration:

 ```yaml
 sources: